jamiealquiza/langolier/README.md

 #### Pending Updates
-+ Additional / modularized input.
++ Additional / modularized inputs.
 E.g., Redis is done but not yet rolled in.
-+ Multiple in / multiple out.
++ Multiple inputs / multiple outputs.
-+ Better logging.
 + Startup options.
 E.g. verbose or 'to-console' logging.
-+ Node.js clustering (e.g. multiple indexing workers or multiple workers for multiple queues).
++ Node.js clustering for pooled indexing workers
 + Fix settings to handle multiple ElasticSearch indexing nodes.
 + The concept of client-side plugins used to simplify data collection for common items.
 + A client-side, http-based listener/sender for easy queue publishing or testing.